-\square Application form (including any attachments). \square Incorporation Certificate.
-Two written quotes .
+\boxtimes Application form (including any attachments). \boxtimes Incorporation Certificate. \boxtimes Two written quotes .
 Quantity Surveyor costs will be accepted; however the responsibility lies with the applicant to ensure the validity of the information.
-DLGSC accepts no responsibility for cost variations to projects that were provided a grant based on submitted Quantity Surveyor costs. \square If your project involves the upgrade of an existing facility, include photograph/s of this facility. \boxtimes Locality map, site map and building plans (in relevant constructions projects), including where the proposed facility is located in relation to other sport and recreation infrastructure. \boxtimes Income and expenditure statements for the current and next financial years.
+DLGSC accepts no responsibility for cost variations to projects that were provided a grant based on submitted Quantity Surveyor costs. \boxtimes If your project involves the upgrade of an existing facility, include photograph/s of this facility.
+Locality map, site map and building plans (in relevant constructions projects), including where the proposed facility is located in relation to other sport and recreation infrastructure. \boxtimes Income and expenditure statements for the current and next financial years.
 (LGAs exempted). \boxtimes Written confirmation of financial commitments from other sources including copies of council minutes.
-(If a club is contributing financially then evidence of their cash at hand must be provided). \square For resurfacing projects, a written guarantee from the supplier of the product that clearly identifies the product's life expectancy. \square Itemised project cost for components and identified on the relevant quote for each (including cost escalation).
+(If a club is contributing financially then evidence of their cash at hand must be provided).
+For resurfacing projects, a written guarantee from the supplier of the product that clearly identifies the product's life expectancy. \boxtimes Itemised project cost for components and identified on the relevant quote for each (including cost escalation).
 Also construction signage costs if relevant.
-For floodlighting projects, a lighting plan must be supplied showing lux, configuration and sufficient power supply \square Formal Needs assessment \square Management plan Locality map, site map and building plans (in relevant constructions projects) in AutoCAD or similar format with an additional electronic version \square Feasibility study \square Concept design \square Life Cycle Cost Analysis
+For floodlighting projects, a lighting plan must be supplied showing lux, configuration and sufficient power supply \boxtimes Formal Needs assessment \boxtimes Management plan Locality map, site map and building plans (in relevant constructions projects) in AutoCAD or similar format with an additional electronic version \boxtimes Feasibility study \boxtimes Concept design Life Cycle Cost Analysis